JavaFXpert/quantum-music-playground/README.md

 ***TODO: Remove radians from the image, and introduce in a future image***

-The logic by which a couple of H gates (also known as Hadamard gates) resulted in this drum pattern can be explained using some simple math:
+The logic by which a couple of H gates (also known as Hadamard gates) resulted in this drum pattern can be explained using some basic math:

 First off, the wires labeled **q0** - **q7** on the quantum circuit represent the least significant digit through the most significant digit of a binary value.
-The reason that there are 16 columns in the previous grid, is that **q3** (the fourth wire) is the highest wire on which a gate is present.
+The reason that there are 16 columns in the previous grid is that **q3** (the fourth wire) is the highest wire on which a gate is present.
 This defines a range of 2<sup>4</sup> binary numbers from `0000` - `1111`, and are labeled **Basis states** across the bottom of the previous image.
+Each basis state represents a step in our musical sequence.

-To calculate on which of these basis states the drum will play, take a look at the quantum circuit and sequence grid together in the following image.
+To calculate on which of these sequence steps the drum will play, take a look at the quantum circuit and the sequence grid together in this image while reading the explanation that follows.

 <img src="./images/twinkle_kick_circuit_sequence.png" alt="Quantum Music Playground screenshot" width=100%/>

-Each of the wires have an initial value of 0.
-Using the process of elimination:
+Each of the wires in the quantum circuit contains an initial value of 0.

-- Because there are no gates on wire **q0**, the drum has a possibility of playing only on basis states whose 2<sup>0</sup> (least significant) digit is 0.
+- Because there are no gates on wire **q0**, the drum may only play on basis states whose 0 (least significant) position contains 0.
-- Because there are no gates on wire **q1**, the drum has a possibility of playing only on basis states whose 2<sup>1</sup> digit is 0.
+- Because there are no gates on wire **q1**, the drum may only play on basis states whose 1 position contains 0.
-- Because there is an **H** gate on wire **q2**, the drum will play on basis states whose 2<sup>2</sup> digit is either 0 or 1.
-This is because the H gate puts a wire, also known as a qubit, in an equal superposition TODO: LEFT OFF HERE.
+- Because there is an **H** gate on wire **q2**, the drum may play on basis states whose 2 position contains either 0 or 1.
+This is because the H gate puts the wire into a combination of 0 and 1.
+- Because there is an **H** gate on wire **q3**, the drum may play on basis states whose 3 position contains either 0 or 1.

+Putting that all together, the drum will play on all of the basis states whose 0 and 1 positions contain 0, which are `0000`, `0100`, `1000` and `1100`.